S-Cesc/S-Cesc/README.md

 - 👀 I’m interested in programming languages, data structures, databases and, touching the AI world, knowledge representation, as well as computer science teaching and learning.

+- I'm pending to publish some content.
+  - I have some content in [mòduls cicles FP](https://www.fpcesc.epizy.com/?i=1)
+  - I also work on my freetimes in [cescacs](https://cescacs.orgfree.com/)

 <!--
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...